Get estimate

 Both phases are crucial for long-term success.

-Continuous discovery ensures that the product remains valuable and up-to-date, adapting to changing user requirements and market conditions.
+Continuous discovery ensures the product remains valuable and up-to-date, adapting to changing user requirements and market conditions.

 Defining Direction and Priorities: Setting OKRs and Product Vision